In This Article

 • Question: What are some must-do activities in Hoonah?

-Answer: Must-do activities include visiting the Huna Tribal House, whale watching on the Icy Strait, and riding the world’s longest Icy Strait Point ZipRider.
+Answer: For me, a few must-do activities in Hoonah include visiting the Huna Tribal House, whale watching on the Icy Strait, and riding the Icy Strait Point ZipRider.
+These are classic Hoonah experiences that make the trip unforgettable!

 Plan Your Trip